powerbf/gym-crawl/README.md

 # Install DCSS

-Note: It is possible to use the terminal (aka console, aka ascii) version of DCSS (either pre-built or built yourself).
+Note: It is possible to use the pre-built console version of DCSS.
 However, this is deprecated because limited info is available via this interface compared to webtiles.

 For best results you should build and install the webtiles version (NOTE: This is not the same as the standalone graphical tiles version).